bonesmoses/LoSD/README.markdown

     nohup LoSD &

 The `nohup` is there to prevent the command from attaching to your TTY, so you can disconnect without your session hanging.
-Feel free to ommit this if you were just going to close your TTY.
+Feel free to omit this if you were just going to close your TTY.

 LOGS